denouche/sfr-neufbox-change-ip/README.md

 ------------

 This script works with my SFR Neufbox Evolution.

-We suppose that the box is accessible at `192.168.1.1`.
-You can modify the script to set a custom IP address.
+We suppose that the box is accessible at `192.168.1.1` (you can modify the script to set a custom IP address).

 Usage
 -----